jocoder22/NewYork_Airbnb/README.md

  ## GitHub files
  * analysis_plan.txt
     - Plain text file that lays out Cross-Industry Standard Process of Data Mining - (CRISP-DM) for this project

+ * analysis.ipynb
+    - Jupyter notebook with python codes used in this project

+ * clean.csv
+    - csv file contained cleaned dataset ready for analysis

  ## Analysis questions
  Following the CRISP-DM process this project tend to find solutions to the following questions